firebase/flutterfire/packages/cloud_functions/cloud_functions_web/README.md

 ### Import the package

-**TODO(sbeitzel) - update the versions here so that it's correct, once this package actually _is_ an endorsed implementation of `package:cloud_functions`**

-This package is the endorsed implementation of `cloud_functions` for the web platform since version `0.0.1`, so it gets automatically added to your dependencies by depending on `cloud_functions: ^0.0.1`.
+This package is the endorsed implementation of `cloud_functions` for the web platform since version `0.4.1+9`, so it gets automatically added to your dependencies by depending on `cloud_functions: ^0.4.1+9`.

 No modifications to your `pubspec.yaml` should be required in a recent enough version of Flutter (`>=1.12.13+hotfix.4`):